psarando/shire-reckoning/README.md

 ## [tolkien-calendars](http://psarando.github.io/shire-reckoning): html + css + javascript

-The [html](html) directory contains files that can generate a visualization of the calendars, described in The Lord of the Rings, Appendix D, in a web browser as simple HTML tables labeled with each day's corresponding Gregorian date of the current year, and with today's date highlighted on each calendar.
+The [html](html) directory contains files that can generate a visualization of the calendars described in The Lord of the Rings, Appendix D, in a web browser as simple HTML tables, labeled with each day's corresponding Gregorian date of the current year, and with today's date highlighted on each calendar.
 These calendars are the [Shire Reckoning, Rivendell Reckoning, and calendars of Gondor: